 One person dead after shooting at apartment complex off LSU campus

-BATON ROUGE - Officials responded to a shooting at an off-campus apartment complex Wednesday morning that left one dead.
+BATON ROUGE - Officials responded to a shooting at an off-campus apartment complex Wednesday morning that left a man dead.

-Sources said the shooting happened off Burbank Drive near Parker Boulevard at Lark Apartments shortly before 8 a.m..
+Sources said the shooting happened off Burbank Drive near Parker Boulevard at Lark Apartments shortly before 8 a.m.
+The coroner's office later identified the victim as 20-year-old Tyren Henderson.

-Sources also confirmed the coroner was called and one person was reported to have died.
+Police have not determined a suspect or motive for the shooting, but Henderson's death is reportedly being treated as a homicide.

 This is a developing story.